Making a difference locally

 the dream: bringing basketball to the mully children's family

-In the fall of 2015, PGC launched a fund-raising initiative to raise nearly $400,000 to build a sports facility for Mully Children's Family.
-The vision: to build a complex capable of housing not only basketball, but also volleyball, gymnastics, karate, and indoor soccer.
+In the fall of 2015, PGC launched a fundraising initiative to raise $400,000 to build a sports facility for the Mully Children's Family children to use for basketball, volleyball, gymnastics, karate, and indoor soccer.

-In January 2016, ground was broken on the new MCF Sports Center, with construction plans calling for the project to be completed within the year.
-While most of the money needed for the initiative has been raised—with PGC itself a significant contributor—some financial needs remain.
+In 2016, ground was broken on the new MCF Sports Center, with construction plans calling for the project to be completed within two years.

 Will you partner with us?